precondition/qmk_firmware/keyboards/kyria/keymaps/default/readme.md

                        `----------------------------------'  `----------------------------------'
 ```

-Default layer settings on the left and various RGB underlight controls on the right.
+Default layer settings on the left and various RGB underglow controls on the right.

 The default layer settings are lined up on the middle finger column because the home middle finger key is <kbd>D</kbd> on QWERTY (like the “D” in “Dvorak”) and the lower middle finger key is <kbd>C</kbd> on QWERTY (like the “C” in “Colemak”).
 I can hear you say that “QWERTY” doesn't start with “E” but Dvorak and Colemak were already aligned in a column so the QWERTY may as well join the formation.